The Freelon Group, Perkins + Will

 Who or what inspires you professionally?

-Phil Freelon was one of the world’s most recognized and celebrated architects—known for his distinctly human-centered designs that empower the individual, educate the mind, and elevate the spirit.
+The great architect, Phil Freelon was one of the world’s most recognized and celebrated architects—known for his distinctly human-centered designs that empower the individual, educate the mind, and elevate the spirit.

 Born and raised in Philadelphia, Pennsylvania, Phil grew up surrounded by the visual and performing arts.
 As a young boy, he spent many hours in the studio of his grandfather, a Harlem Renaissance-era oil painter.
 And his parents regularly took him to cultural events, inspiring him and nurturing his passion for artistic self-expression.